bigbitbus/bigbitbus.github.io/documentation.md

   -H 'Content-Type: application/json'
 ```

-#### 1.4.4.2.
+#### 1.4.5.2.
 List all service types

-This API call returns all the service types.
-This is a usually a lot of data!
+This API call returns a paginated list of all the service types form.

 ```bash
 curl -X GET \